Passerida

-Passerida is, under the Sibley-Ahlquist taxonomy, one of two parvorders contained within the suborder Passeri (standard taxonomic practice would place them at the rank of infraorder).
+Passerida are one of two parvorders contained within the suborder Passeri (standard taxonomic practice would place them at the rank of infraorder).
 While more recent research suggests that its sister parvorder, Corvida, is not a monophyletic grouping, the Passerida as a distinct clade are widely accepted.

+Characteristics

+Passerida are omnivorous birds found in East Africa and the Palearctic realm.
+They live in open areas with minimal trees such as Saharas and forest clearings.
+They are stocky birds between 12 cm and 18 cm.
+The head and neck are a blackish-gray, and they have a very short beak.

 Systematics and phylogeny

-The Passerida quite certainly consist of the 3 major subclades outlined by Sibley & Ahlquist (1990).
+The Passerida consist of the 3 major subclades outlined by Sibley & Ahlquist (1990).
 However, their content has been much revised.
 In addition, it has turned out that not all passeridan lineages neatly fit into this arrangement.
 The kinglets are so distinct that they might actually form a separate infraorder, as they are only slightly less basal than the Corvoidea or the Picathartidae.
 See Jønsson & Fjeldså (2006) for details on phylogeny.

 Superfamily Sylvioidea

 Mostly smallish insectivores, distribution centered on the Indo-Pacific region.
 Few occur in the Americas, highest diversity of families probably in subtropical East Asia and tropical Africa.
 Relationships of the latter are still not well-resolved as of 2019.

 Includes the "Old World babblers" and "Old World warbler", two highly paraphyletic "wastebin taxa" which for long united the bulk of the thrush-sized and sparrow-sized sylvioids, respectively.
 Sometimes, they were even united with the muscicapoids as one huge "family" including most "songsters".
 Usually skulking in shrubby vegetation, many are extremely drab (most of birdwatchers' "little brown jobs" belong here) and rely on complex and often melodious vocalizations as social signals; others are less accomplished singers but produce a diversity of squeaking and twittering calls.
 The sexes usually look alike, though in some the males are noticeably brighter, typically with vivid yellow, green and blackish hues.
 Red plumage is usually due to phaeomelanins rather than carotins, and blue coloration is rarely found in this superfamily.
 Even in the more colorful species the plumage is usually quite cryptic in the natural habitat, but numerous have contrasting facial patterns.